A 200 km Audax, long-distance cycling event from Lancashire to the Yorkshire Dales and back again – in a day!

 Where a rider is unable to obtain proof of passage, an alternative form may be accepted at the organiser’s discretion.

 With just the 2 controls to visit you’ll have plenty of opportunity to view the spectacular sights of the Yorkshire Dales National Park.
 All you have to do is obtain a till receipt at any of the commercial establishments in the control towns to prove your passage.
 The controls are at:

 Kirkby Stephen 121 km (open 12:02 – 16:04)

 GETTING TO THE START

 The town of Clitheroe is easily accessible from junction 31, M6.
 Just follow signs for the A59.
-There’s over 100 parking spaces available in the main central car-park free on a Sunday, within walking distance of the event start (click on the link below to see map):
+There’s over 25 parking spaces available in the adjacent car-park, free on a Sunday. click on the link below to see map: